winglang/wing.cloud/docs/wing-cloud-tasks-breakdown.md

 - When users create an app they can choose to create a new repository which will be populated with a “Hello world” Wing application template.
 - App entrypoint is set to main.w file by default.
 - Users are able to change the App entrypoint in App settings page and choose from a list of existing *.main.w files from their repository.
-- When an entrypoint is updated, all of the Apps’ Preview environments will restart and set to load the new entrypoint.
+- When an entrypoint is updated, all the Apps’ Preview environments will restart and set to load the new entrypoint.
 - App name is the repository name.
 The user can’t update the App name after creation.
-- If more than one App is created for the same repository, new Apps name will be <repositlry-name>-<index>
+- Prevent users from creating more than one App for the same repository
 - Once App is created, it is added to a list of Apps displayed in the users’s Apps page
 - App URL should be: https://wing.cloud/apps/appName

 ### Remaining Tasks

 - [ ] create a new repository with Wing app template
-- [ ] support more than one App for a repository
+- [ ] prevent more than one App for a repository

 ## Allow users to quickly setup and develop locally